Picking a Micro Business Idea

 Mentor Check

-Take you idea list to several trusted advisers or mentors who know you well.
+Take your idea list to several trusted advisers or mentors who know you well.
 Ask at least three people who will be helpful to you.
 Ask for honest feedback.
-You might ask an accountant, a current business owner or a business instructor.
+You might ask an accountant, a current business owner or a business instructor too.

 Market Check

-After your brainstorming and mentor check, find a your market and ask several people their opinion on your business idea.
-Ask a potential customer,
+After your brainstorming and mentor check, find your market and ask several people their opinion on your business idea.
+Ask a potential customer:

 • Would you buy this product or service?